 Some have instead posited a connection between Divine Graves and the pygmies.
 The headstones with holes in their center were ultimately repurposed for the pygmy capital, and the unused variant in particular have roots associated with human dendrofication growing around those holes.
 There are also pots with similar holes and branches growing out of them.
 From this, it is theorized that Lothric would have been built upon an old pygmy burial ground, with the ancient men as its gods.
 Londor’s pilgrimage there would therefore relate to man’s Dark roots.
 However, even assuming that Lothric’s dramatic transition from Dark worship to firelinking is feasible, the hole imagery doesn’t preclude a Lord of Cinder’s grave — the ritual is mainly performed by bearers of the Darksign, after all.
 Inheriting the First Flame also doesn’t prevent the Dark’s stagnation as Aldrich exemplifies.
 And finally, the pilgrims would have a far better reason for heading to the Lords’ graveyard.

-Examining the layout of Divine Graves in map data for the low resolution model used on the horizon, the area starts as the forested cemetery only to gradually become a series of ruins and caverns cutting deep into the mountain directly below Lothric.
+Examining Divine Graves’ layout in map data for the low resolution model, the area starts as the forested cemetery only to gradually become a series of ruins and caverns cutting deep into the mountain directly below Lothric.
 What could possibly be down there that would merit a cemetery just outside of it?
 More than likely the means to reach the First Flame.
 Indeed, the in-game process for reaching the Kiln is, admittedly, inefficient even for an emergency system.
-Surely, Lothric or Irithyll would have created a more straightforward passage to the fire hiding in this land akin to the Firelink Chamber in DS1 or Throne of Want in DS2, both of which were located more or less beneath the castle lording over their game’s respective setting.
+Surely, Lothric would have created a more straightforward passage to the fire hiding in this land akin to the Firelink Chamber in Dark Souls or Throne of Want in Dark Souls II, both of which were located more or less beneath the castle lording over their game’s respective setting.
 This passage would also have to be located somewhere convenient for the burial of Lords and unkindled alike, much like Firelink Shrine.
 These caverns at Divine Graves check all the boxes.

 All of this is to say that the bridge clearly wasn’t supposed to lead to Lothric originally.
 However, it most certainly does now.
-The Stray Demon patrolling blocked end of the bridge closest to Lothric is the city’s gatekeeper, indicating the gate he guards is right there behind him.
-The path from the city to the Undead Settlement was also broken by the emergence of the High Wall, an apparent reference to the mountain elevating the city above the bridge, town, and everything else.
-Indeed, the bridge and town alike have been torn asunder by some sort of seismic activity — presumably another byproduct of the world’s stagnation — and the viaduct is the only path feasibly connecting it back to the city.
+The Stray Demon patrolling the blocked end of the bridge closest to Lothric is the city’s gatekeeper, indicating that the gate he guards is right there behind him.
+The path from the city to the Undead Settlement was also broken by the emergence of the High Wall.
 Even the promotional artwork for the final game dramatically shortens the mountain the city sits atop while pointing the bridge directly toward its main gate, making the High Wall’s effects look more believable.

 There was undoubtedly a conscious a decision to make the bridge the main route to Lothric.
 But if so, why not reflect this in-game?
-Probably because the developers didn’t have time or resources to do so.
+Cut content confirms that there were at least attempts to adjust, but they probably lacked the time and resources to ever commit to this decision.
 The bridge’s location relative to everything else can be seen from most areas.
-And considering how easy it is to find incomplete geometry and textures for the surrounding scenery by simply looking down at things not within immediate line of sight, the developers were unlikely to reorient one whole set piece for every area.
-Artwork and item descriptions cover the intended image, and most players probably wouldn’t be expected to notice the inconsistency in a background detail whilst exploring the world.
-Seismic activity around Lothric stemming from the drift also seemed to always be the intention, so cutting Divine Graves and any reference to the giant bridge being impossible for human construction was enough to make players link the city with the path to the town at its foot.
+And considering how easy it is to find incomplete geometry and textures for the surrounding scenery by simply looking below our immediate line of sight as is, the developers were unlikely to reorient one whole set piece for every area.
+Artwork and item descriptions cover the intended image, and most players probably weren’t expected to notice the inconsistency in a background detail whilst exploring the world.
+Seismic activity around Lothric stemming from the drift also seemed to always be the intention, so cutting Divine Graves and adding a gatekeeper was enough to make most players link the city with the path to the town at its foot.